bullhorn/dataloader/README.md

 dataloader loadAttachments path/to/<EntityName>.csv
 ```

 Attaches files to preexisting records.
 Attachment file paths are mapped with provided CSV file.
 Only attaches files for one entity at a time.
 The provided CSV file must start with the name of the entity.
+For more information, see the [wiki](https://github.com/bullhorn/dataloader/wiki/Commands#loadattachments).

 ## Delete Attachments